renatoathaydes/safeson/performance-comparisons/README.md

 Available tests:

-    ints   - array of 1 million random integers rand   - random object from memory
+    ints   - array of 1 million random integers pojo   - random object (to POJO) from memory rand   - random object from memory
     rap    - static object from jar resource (from Eclipse RAP)
 ```